top of page

 Overview of FHA Multi-Unit Mortgages

 Federal Housing Administration (FHA) Multi-Unit Mortgages are an affordable financing option for homebuyers seeking to invest in 2 - 4 unit properties.
-These government-insured loans offer a multitude of benefits including lower down payments, allowing borrowers the financial reprise to become potent landlords while residing on-premises.
+These government-insured loans offer a multitude of benefits, including lower down payments, allowing borrowers the financial opportunity to become successful landlords while residing on-premises.

-FHA multi-unit mortgages uphold stringent eligibility guidelines that must be adhered to ensure loan approval.
-Bennett Capital Partners, centered exclusively in Florida, offers this program and helps navigate the complexities involved with purchasing duplexes, triplexes or fourplexes using FHA loans.
+FHA multi-unit mortgages require specific eligibility guidelines that must be met to ensure loan approval.
+Bennett Capital Partners, licensed exclusively in Florida, offers this program and helps navigate the complexities involved with purchasing duplexes, triplexes or fourplexes using FHA loans.

 Definition and purpose of FHA multi-unit mortgages.